RebeccaLab/lab-site/content/prospective-students/_index.md

 ## How to Apply

-If you believe the Rebecca Lin AI Lab is the right environment for you, we encourage you to:
+If you believe the Rebecca AI Lab is the right environment for you, we encourage you to:

 1. **Review our research** - Explore our [publications](/members/about-professor/#publications) and [projects](/projects/) to understand our work
 2. **Learn about our members** - Get to know the [lab team](/members/) and their research interests